khulnasoft/tradescope/docs/sql_cheatsheet.md

 Usage:
 `... --db-url postgresql+psycopg2://<username>:<password>@localhost:5432/<database>`

-Tradescope will automatically create the tables necessary upon startup.
+Freqtrade will automatically create the tables necessary upon startup.

-If you're running different instances of Tradescope, you must either setup one database per Instance or use different users / schemas for your connections.
+If you're running different instances of Freqtrade, you must either setup one database per Instance or use different users / schemas for your connections.

 ### MariaDB / MySQL

-Tradescope supports MariaDB by using SQLAlchemy, which supports multiple different database systems.
+Freqtrade supports MariaDB by using SQLAlchemy, which supports multiple different database systems.

 Installation:
 `pip install pymysql`